jckmrrssy/Drink-Order/README.md

 ## Authors

-See the list of [contributors](https://github.com/jckmrrssy/Drink-Order/graphs/contributors) who participated in this projec with me along with commit individual commit history.
+See the list of [contributors](https://github.com/jckmrrssy/Drink-Order/graphs/contributors) who participated in this project with me along with commit individual commit history.

 ## Planned updates

 At the moment, this app is the minimum viable product.
-We hope to make updates to improve the UI/UX, and more pricing functionality and features (such as setting a target cost, markup %, etc).
+We hope to make updates to improve the UI/UX, and add more pricing functionality and features (such as setting a target cost, markup %, etc).
 We also have plans to build out a mobile version of the applicaiton using React Native, to make it even easier for managers to quickly price out their menus.